VV(^^)VV_____OFFICIAL ANDROID OS/DEVICE THREAD_____VV(^^)VV

 /rant.

 [COLOR=#red]^^^Get outta here with that crap.
 Plastic is the most versatile and durable material for these devices.
 Do you want a device or a freaking museum piece.
 Glass is brittle and breaks, even the Silicate glass that Corning uses with Gorilla glass.
 It's good enough for the screen, but ludicrous for the backing of a device (iPhone 4 and 4S).
 Metals tend to scratch, dent, and bend, and in the case of the Aluminum used in the iPhones you almost have to have a protective case for it because Aluminum marks easily (as is the case with the original iPhone, the iPads, and the iPhone 5).
 The new Nokia Lumia line is BEAUTIFUL from a design standpoint (probably one of the better looking phones out) and they are using plastics.
-This dude wants an Adamantium smartphone and ish, or he aint satisfied :lol:
+This dude wants an Adamantium smartphone and ish, or he aint satisfied :lol

 LOL@ Google wakeup...the fugg you think is happening?
 Google has woken up back in 2008 with Android and are sitting back watching as phones branded with iterations of their OS is challenging Apple and winning on many fronts.
 The HTC One X and the Galaxy lines are doing well, not to mention the Razr line for those who like Motorola.
 And I thought I was bi-polar by loving Android phones, but not their tablets, preferring the iPad instead.
-You seem to support Android, but are still pining for Apple :rofl:[/COLOR]
+You seem to support Android, but are still pining for Apple :rollin[/COLOR]

 Last edited: